 Perhaps the ticket prices should be altered to reflect this, or maybe it could even be changed to two separate experiences, aimed at different age groups.

-Tips to Make the Most of Your Marsh Farm Christmas Experience
+Tips to Make the Most the Marsh Farm Christmas Experience

 If you do decide to go along, I have a few pieces of advice to make it an awesome adventure.